garagehive/garagehive.github.io/docs/garagehive-service-packages.md

 ---
 layout: docs
-title: How to Create Service Package in Garage Hive
+title: How to Create Service Packages in Garage Hive
 ---

-# How to Create Service Package in Garage Hive
+# How to Create Service Packages in Garage Hive
 Service packages are a powerful tool for helping you build jobs faster, simplify job pricing, and add consistency.

 To create or edit a service package: